 I also fell for this trap by overestimating the potential profit the market could bring me in one shot.
-I thought that my main problem with trading was a small amount of capital I had to achieve my goal of building a source of basic income.
+I thought that my main problem with trading was the small amount of capital I had to achieve my goal of building a source of basic income.
 At that moment, I foolishly believed that if I had a lump sum of money, I would be capable of using it wisely from an investment standpoint.
 In reality, I had no idea what to do with it because I haven’t gone along the way of accumulating it.

 As Albert Einstein famously put it: “Compound interest is the eighth wonder of the world.
 He who understands it, earns it … he who doesn’t … pays it”.
 I experienced the latter by assuming that it was some sort of all-or-nothing game.
 I imagined having the only chance to attain my goal when, in fact, it was an iterated play.
 Wealth has a tendency to compound over time, there’re no get-rich-quick schemes in its creation.
 If it seems like you found one, it’s probably someone else getting rich of you.